JimanB/Execution-Time-Using-Xv6/README.md

 ## Files Included
 - `exectime.c` - Main implementation file
 - `Makefile` - Modified xv6 Makefile (ensure `_exectime\` is added to `UPROGS`)

-## License
-This project is created for educational purposes as part of operating systems coursework.